/

 Last updated on

-Before diving into any advanced troubleshooting, start with these basic tips to ensure you have proper WiFi connectivity.
+Before advanced troubleshooting, use these essential tips to ensure proper Wi-Fi connectivity.

-1. Check WiFi Signal: Verify that your Chromebook is within range of a functioning WiFi network.
-Make sure you are in range to the router and there are no physical obstructions blocking the signal.
-If you find that their is an issue with your network's hardware, then consider checking out iFixit's Networking Hardware Repair page.
+1. Check Wi-Fi Signal: Verify your Chromebook is within a functioning Wi-Fi network range.
+Ensure you are within the router's range and no physical obstructions are blocking the signal.
+If you find an issue with your network's hardware, consider checking out iFixit's Networking Hardware Repair page.

-2. Ensure WiFi is Enabled on your device : Press the WiFi key (usually represented by an antenna icon) on your Chromebook's keyboard to ensure WiFi is enabled.
-If your device does not have a designated key, then your can also check by clicking on the system tray in the bottom-right corner of the screen and ensuring the WiFi icon is turned on.
+2. Ensure Wi-Fi is Enabled on your device: Press the Wi-Fi key (usually an antenna icon) on your Chromebook's keyboard to ensure Wi-Fi is enabled.
+If your device does not have a designated key, you can check by clicking on the system tray in the bottom-right corner of the screen and ensuring the Wi-Fi icon is turned on.

 3. Check for Airplane Mode: Make sure your Chromebook is not in Airplane Mode, which disables all wireless connections.
 You can disable Airplane Mode by clicking on the system tray and ensuring the Airplane Mode icon is turned off.

-4. Double-check your WiFi Password: If you are connecting to a password-protected WiFi network, ensure that you are entering the correct password.
-Pay attention to uppercase and lowercase letters, special characters, and any spaces.
+4. Double-check your Wi-Fi Password: If you connect to a password-protected Wi-Fi network, ensure you enter the correct password.
+Pay attention to uppercase and lowercase letters, special characters, and spaces.

-6. Restart your Chromebook and the Router: Sometimes a simple restart can resolve temporary connectivity issues with both devices.
+6. Restart your Chromebook and the Router: A simple restart can sometimes resolve temporary connectivity issues with both devices.

 If the above steps don't resolve the issue, proceed to the more in-depth troubleshooting below.